- Calendar of Events

 out of ink.
 I suggest the Penway crayons because they are available at

-Walgreens and they are always on sale for 39 cents.
+Walgreens and they are always on sale.
 Crayola has the My

-First Pack of crayons for close to $4.00.
+First Pack of crayons reasonable too.
 I had forgotten to get a crayons

 before I left and thought about it when I was in Florida.
 Let me tell

 you, crayons are hard to find in August).
 (Donella)